Milnerrafe/Blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is The GitHub For The next js page of the rafe media blog 'https://blog.rafemedia.com/'

+If You have Found a problem with the blog fix it here on git hub